 The questions, then, are where, and how can they do so?
 And from who can they learn from?

-The good, short answer is that there isn't any shortage of opportunity, from a one-on-one online coding tutor, to after-school coding courses, and more.
+The good, short answer is that there isn't any shortage of opportunity, from a one-on-one online coding tutor, to Online Teen Academies, and more.
 If your child has an interest in learning coding, they can certainly do so.

 I'd also like to add, there are a number of coding websites, apps, and other online portals that help kids and teens learn coding.
 I do briefly mention these at the end of the post, but in my mind, a "class" has to include some type of live instruction aspect—that is, a live instructor who is teaching to students, or, at the least, even a recording of that instruction.